-8 Myths About Essential Oils and 8 Ways to Use Them Around the Home
+8 Essential Oil Myths Debunked and 8 Clever Ways to Use Them at Home

 Essential oils have gained tremendous popularity in recent years, quickly becoming a crowd favorite due to their claimed benefits for everything from stress relief to home cleaning.
 However, there are claims that have been widely circulated without much evidence to back them up.
 To sort fact from fiction and clear up any misconceptions, here are the most common myths about essential oils and their uses around the home.